 Regular communication between senior management and mid-level employees is crucial to the success of the project.
 All hierarchical barriers and office politics need to be shirked for progressing unanimously towards the target.
 Utilize the services of employees who are already trained in ERP.
 Handle senior employees with care.

-ERP projects involve significant amount of investment in time, money (subscription to cloud-based services mostly preferred by SMEs), realigning the processes, hiring project manager, ERP consultant and training the employees.
+ERP projects involve a significant amount of investment in time, money (subscription to cloud-based services mostly preferred by SMEs), realigning the processes, hiring project manager, ERP consultant and training the employees.
 Is your change management strategy incorporating all the factors in deducing a practical return on investment?
-Make sure that these returns are going to sustain and add to the bottom-line of the organization in the longer run.
+Make sure that these returns are going to sustain and add to the bottom line of the organization in the longer run.

 The ERP projects are built around objectives.
 To measure the performance of these objectives, you need to set Key Performance Indicators.
 KPIs will give you a direction to where the project is heading in a more objective manner.
 This gives you a window of visible reforms that can be carried out if any KPI measures poorly.

-You have to remember that ERP projects are not complete overhaul of the system.
+You have to remember that ERP projects are not a complete overhaul of the system.
 Though there are many new processes introduced, the project is built upon existing processes.
 There are good processes and bad processes.
-During the implementation phase, you need to figure out what old processes you need to keep and what need to be dropped.
+During the implementation phase, you need to figure out what old processes you need to keep and what needs to be dropped.
 Build upon the existing accepted processes to form a reformed process design.

 It is quite possible that you never felt the need for training your employees due to the limited size of your organization or you deem training as an expensive choice.
 ERP programs cannot be accomplished without developing a proper training program that may include a decision on in-house training, hiring a trainer, training facility and content development.